 Despite its small land surface, Israel is currently one of the world’s leading science nations and has become one of Germany's most important partners.
-Israel's development as a high tech country and the close scientific connections between the countries have also led to German industry engaging increasingly stronger in Israel.
+Israel's development as a startup and high tech country and the close scientific connections between the countries have also led to German industry engaging increasingly stronger in Israel.
 On the other hand, many Israeli businesses use Germany as a base for their European activities.

 From the start, Israel’s founding fathers knew that, given the county’s geographic realities, science and research would be very important.
 The lack of natural raw materials meant that the export of high tech goods was an important economic policy objective.
 In the process, Israel can draw on the quality of its education and its large intellectual capital.